 Content marketing is here to stay.
 The reason is that when it is done correctly, you can have a piece of content that keeps on giving.
 You invest in getting quality content, and it only gets better with time.
 It is easier said than done.
 I know that there are many of you out there that might have already taken a stab at content marketing for your hotel, and you have concluded that it doesn't work.
 Well, before you completely throw in the towel, let me share with you three content marketing ideas that you should try before throwing in the towel.

 There are so many hotels out there.
 So much so that you need to humanize your brand in the eyes of the consumer.
 The reason that many hoteliers think that content marketing doesn't work is that the content is full of shameless promotion.
 Do something different.
 Let the people that subscribe to your blog or sign up for your newsletter feel like they are a part of your business.
 One great way to do this is to let them in on the day to day at the hotel.
 Showcase the fun or camaraderie that happens at the front desk.
 Let them see custodial staff that tells the best dad jokes in town.
 It might seem insignificant, but it could very well be the difference between your customers booking direct, or through another channel.

 Build a Community

-Talk about the area and what has really made it special.
+Please talk about the area and what has made it special.
 Guests might want to know that before you were a hotel, the building was used as an insane asylum.
-Maybe your are located next to one of the oldest buildings in the area or maybe someone famous frequented your establishment back in the day.
-Speaking on these historical tidbits will give you content for your blog until your fingers get tired of writing.
+Maybe you are located next to one of the oldest buildings in the area or perhaps someone famous frequented your establishment back in the day.